restic/restic/doc/Design.md

 The restic backup program guarantees the following:

- * Accessing the unencrypted content of stored files and meta data should not be possible without a password for the repository.
-Everything except the meta data included for informational purposes in the key files is encrypted and authenticated.
+ * Accessing the unencrypted content of stored files and metadata should not be possible without a password for the repository.
+Everything except the metadata included for informational purposes in the key files is encrypted and authenticated.

  * Modifications (intentional or unintentional) can be detected automatically